scandum/vton/README.md

 249 VARIABLE_NAME 250 VALUE
 ```
 249 and 250 are byte characters with the corresponding value.
 VARIABLE and VALUE are
-UTF-8 encoded strings.
-To make things more readable I will also provide the
+strings.
+To make things more readable I will also provide the same notation using
-same notation using symbols, which looks as following:
+symbols most programmers are familiar with, which looks as following:
 ```
 $VARIABLE_NAME : VALUE
 ```